ehasan8115/MyPortfolio/README.md

 Here are some of the projects I have worked on:

-1. Drum-kit Website: A website that simulates a drum kit.
+1. **Drum-kit**: A website that simulates a drum kit.
 [GitHub Repo](https://github.com/ehasan8115/drum-kit) | [Website](https://ehasan8115.github.io/drum-kit/)

-2. Newsletter: An application for managing newsletters.
+2. **Newsletter**: An application for managing newsletters.
 [GitHub Repo](https://github.com/ehasan8115/newsletter-app) | [Website](https://newsletter-app-ehasan.onrender.com/)

-3. Landing Page: A simple landing page template.
+3. **Landing Page**: A simple landing page template.
 [GitHub Repo](https://github.com/ehasan8115/landing-page) | [Website](https://ehasan8115.github.io/landing-page/)

-4. Blog with Database: A blog application with a database for managing and displaying blog posts.
+4. **Blog with Database**: A blog application with a database for managing and displaying blog posts.
 [GitHub Repo](https://github.com/ehasan8115/blog-with-database) | [Website](https://blog-with-database-3qz1.onrender.com/)

-5. ToDoList App: This is a simple web-based Todo List application built with Node.js, Express, and MongoDB.
+5. **ToDoList App**: This is a simple web-based Todo List application built with Node.js, Express, and MongoDB.
 [GitHub Repo](https://github.com/ehasan8115/todolist) | [Website](https://todolist-app-jeh0.onrender.com/)

-6. Keeper App: A note-taking app for keeping track of your notes and tasks.
+6. **Keeper App**: A note-taking app for keeping track of your notes and tasks.
 [GitHub Repo](https://github.com/ehasan8115/keeper) | [Website](https://ehasan-keeper-app.netlify.app/)

-7. SocialBook - Frontend Clone of Facebook: This is a frontend clone of the popular social media platform Facebook.
+7. **SocialBook** - Frontend Clone of Facebook: This is a frontend clone of the popular social media platform Facebook.
 It is built using HTML, CSS and JavaScript.
 [GitHub Repo](https://github.com/ehasan8115/socialbook) | [Website](https://github.com/ehasan8115/socialbook)

-8. Travel Packing List - The Travel Packing List App is a user-friendly web application built using React.
+8. **Travel Packing List** - The Travel Packing List App is a user-friendly web application built using React.
 It helps you organize and manage the items you need to pack for your trips, making travel preparation a breeze.
 [GitHub Repo](https://github.com/ehasan8115/travel-packing-list) | [Website](https://travel-items.netlify.app/)

 Feel free to explore these projects and provide feedback!